fenjenahwe/NLI-EVA0/README.md

 The 3D avatar used was downloaded and rigged from https://www.mixamo.com/#/?page=1&type=Character

 Javi Agenjo's libraries (LiteGL and Rendeer) were used for the 3D canvas.

+### Weather API

+To access the weather API, provide your API key in the ActionGetCurrWeather.py file.